OpenNeuroOrg/openneuro/cli/README.md

 deno run -A jsr:@openneuro/cli upload --affirmDefaced path/to/dataset
 ```

-Your dataset must pass validation to upload but warnings can be skipped with `deno run -A jsr:@openneuro/cli upload -i path/to/dataset`.
-A default label is set using the directory name.
+Your dataset must pass validation to upload but warnings can be skipped with `deno run -A jsr:@openneuro/cli upload --ignoreWarnings path/to/dataset`.

 To resume an interrupted upload or add files to an existing dataset: